syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Toggle outline visibility

-We can toogle the outline visibility in EditControl by using the following methods.
+We can toggle the outline visibility in EditControl by using the following methods.

 <table>
 <tr>